Skip to article frontmatterSkip to article content

 scatter(x1(Rep), x2(Rep), 20, 'r')

-scatter(x1(Ind), x2(Ind), 20, 'k')
+scatter(x1(Ind), x2(Ind), 20, 'm')

-xlabel('partisanship'), ylabel('bipartisanship') % ignore this line
+xlabel('partisanship'), ylabel('bipartisanship')

-title('111th US Senate in 2D')
+title(('111th US Senate in 2D'));